← BackCloudflare pages direct upload with stable preview urlsu11g.com

 Cloudflare pages direct upload with stable preview urls

 I switched all my projects to Monorepos this year, and I use Cloudlfare Pages intensively for hosting static websites.
 There is one small problem with Cloudlfare’s Github integration: you can only connect one project per repository.
 In a monorepo where I provide pages like a landing page, documentation and an app, this is a problem.
+It’s good that you can also upload the assets directly.
+The problem with that: you lose some nice benefits:

-And those are already quite nice benefits ;) So I started to rebuild the benefits myself.
+• PR comment with the links And those are already quite nice benefits ;) So I started to rebuild the benefits myself.
 With the help of Wrangler and the Cloudflare API it is not difficult to achieve everything.
+To get a stable URL I originally assumed that I would just get an updated stable URL with the help of the branch name.

 npm i -g wrangler